learnlatex/learnlatex.github.io/en/lesson-08.md

 The package also provides commands to increase or decrease the height of a row.
-In the following example we increase the height of the last row by 0.5em, where `em` is a unit that depends  on the current font.
+In the following example we increase the height of the last row by `0.5em`, where `em` is a unit that depends  on the current font, but it's roughly the width of the uppercase letter `M`.

 <!-- {% raw %} -->
 ```latex